pingidentity/pipeline-example-platform/README.md

 unset _secrets
 ```

-> Note - On a Mac, if you have installed the **base64** application using brew, there will be a failure stemming from the first command shown above.
-Use the default-installed version of base64 by specifying the path explicitly: `_secrets="$(/usr/bin/base64 -i localsecrets)"`
+> Note - On a Mac, if you have installed the **base64** application using brew, there will be a file content failure in the pipeline stemming from the first command shown above.
+Use the default version of base64 by specifying the path explicitly: `_secrets="$(/usr/bin/base64 -i localsecrets)"`

 ### Deploy Prod and QA

 The final step before creating new features is to deploy the static environments `prod` and `qa`.

-At the creation of the repository, a Github Action should have triggered and failed.
-To deploy prod, click "Re-run jobs" and choose "Re-run all jobs".
+Under the **Actions** section in Github, locate the failed **Initial commit** workflow run from the creation of the repository.
+Click "Re-run jobs" and choose "Re-run all jobs".
 If your secrets are configured correctly, this should result in the successful deployment of a new environment named "prod" in your PingOne account.

 ![re-run all jobs](./img/rerunalljobs.png "Re-run All Jobs")